aborruso/htmltable2flatgrid/README.md

 ## Notes

-- I have not tested it with an HTML page badly formatted;
+- I have not tested it with an HTML page badly formatted (with errors, not HTML compliant);
 - the script does not check if the source webpage is reachable.

 ## Output markdown preview